Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 Configure the email of the administrator
 """"""""""""""""""""""""""""""""""""""""

+This step cannot be done through the web ui since the email is hard coded to ``codendiadm@my.tuleap.server.net`` which by default has no mbox and a confirmation email is sent to this address.

+Gerrit 2.5
+''''''''''

 First, shell into the box on which Tuleap is running as either ``codendiadm``.
 From there, you will need to run this:

   .. code-block:: bash